sukeniklab/CHE600/Class_08/README.md

 <details>
 <summary><b>Different options to solve this problem</b></summary>
-* use a for loop to assign 1's (simplest but most expensive computationally)
+<li> use a for loop to assign 1's (simplest but most expensive computationally)
-* use np.random.choice() to pick M matrix indices and set their value to 1
+<li> use np.random.choice() to pick M matrix indices and set their value to 1
-* create a vector of zeros of size N^2, set the first M positions as 1, then shuffle and reshape into an NxN matrix
+<li> create a vector of zeros of size N^2, set the first M positions as 1, then shuffle and reshape into an NxN matrix
 </details>

 4. With the script to prepare the ```board``` array completed, use the sum function of the array (```board.sum()```) to verify you have exactly M ones.
 Print out the array itself and the number of ones.